epinna/tplmap/README.md

 The tool can be used by security researches and penetration testers, to detect and exploit vulnerabilities and study the template injection flaws.

 Tplmap template capabilities can be extended via plugins.
-Several sandbox break-out methodologies came from James Kett's research [Server-Side Template Injection: RCE For The Modern Web App][1] and other original [researches](http://disse.cting.org/2016/08/02/2016-08-02-sandbox-break-out-nunjucks-template-engine).
+Several sandbox break-out methodologies came from James Kett's research [Server-Side Template Injection: RCE For The Modern Web App][1] and [other][2] original [researches][3].

 As advanced features Tplmap detects and achieves command execution in case of blind injections and is able to inject in code context.